 Non-consolidated participating interests over which significant influence is exercised in terms of the commercial and financial policy are valued at net asset value, but never less than zero.
 This net asset value is calculated using the accounting principles of Unica Groep BV.

-Participating interests with a negative net asset value are measured at nil.
-A provision is formed if the company acts as guarantor in full or in part for the debts of the investee company in question, or has an actual obligation to guarantee payment (for its share) by the investee company of its debts.
-When determining the size of this provision, provisions for bad debts already deducted from receivables from the participating interest are taken into account.
+Participating interests with a negative net asset value are measured at zero.
+A provision is formed if the company acts as guarantor in full or in part for the debts of the participating interest in question, or has an actual obligation to guarantee payment (for its share) of its debt by the participating interest.
+When determining the size of this provision, provisions for bad debts already deducted from receivables from the participating interest can be taken into account.

-The receivables from participating interests, loans to participating interests and other receivables are initially recognised at fair value and subsequently at amortised cost less any provisions deemed necessary.
+Receivables from participating interests, loans to participating interests and other receivables are initially included at fair value and subsequently at amortised cost price less any provisions deemed necessary.

-Stocks of raw materials and consumables are valued at the acquisition price, or net realisable value if lower.
+Stocks of raw materials and consumables are valued at acquisition price or net realisable value, if lower.
 This lower net realisable value is determined by individual assessment of the stocks.
-The valuation of the stocks of raw materials and consumables uses weighted average prices.
+The valuation of stocks of raw materials and consumables uses weighted average prices.

 Projects in progress

-Project income and project costs on account of projects in progress are recognised in the profit and loss account as income and expenditure in proportion to the performance delivered as at the balance sheet date.
-The profit attributable to the work carried out is determined based on the hours or costs incurred for the project in progress as at the balance sheet date in relation to the expected total hours or costs to be incurred for the project.
+Project income and project costs arising from projects in progress are included in the profit and loss account as income and expenditure in proportion to the performance delivered as at the balance sheet date.
+The profit attributable to the work carried out is determined in the basis of the hours or costs incurred for the project in progress as at the balance sheet date in relation to the expected total hours or costs to be incurred for the project.

-The receivables are initially recognised at their fair value and subsequently valued at their amortised cost.
+Receivables are initially included at their fair value and subsequently valued at their amortised cost price.
 A deduction is made for provisions deemed necessary because of the risk of bad debts.
-These provisions are determined based on individual assessments of the receivables.
+These provisions are determined on the basis of individual assessments of the receivables.

 Cash and cash equivalents

-The cash and cash equivalents are valued at the nominal value.
+Cash and cash equivalents are valued at nominal value.
 If the cash and cash equivalents are not at the company’s free disposal, this is taken into account in the valuation.